danbz/aesthetic-programming/1-gettingstarted/Readme.md

 }
 ```

 * To run the code, you just need to go to Packages > atom-live-server (or you can use the shortcut Crtl + Alt + L).
-Then there will be a popup window, click on the empty-example folder and it should display something like below:
+Then there will be a popup window, click on the 'empty-example' folder and it should display something like below:
 <img src="ch1_6.png" width="500"> <br>
 *Figure 6: My first program*